ChouseinKec/triax-page/docs/style/hooks/factory.md

 Renders a `Value` component for a given style property.

 - **Parameters:**
-  - `propertyName: StylePropertyKeys` — The key of the style property to render.
+  - `propertyName: CSSPropertyKey` — The key of the style property to render.
 - **Returns:** `ReactElement | null` — The rendered `Value` component, or `null` if the property is not defined.
 - **Behavior:**
   - Looks up the property definition and current value.